Incident response management with Google integrations

 Practical notes

 - Use a doc template with placeholders for the summary, owner, and timestamps.
+Fill them in as the incident happens.

 Closing